isomerpages/moe-northvistapri/_our-curriculum/Char & Citizenship Edu (CCE)/Sexuality Education.md

 **Information for Parents**

-8) Parents may opt their children out of Sexuality Education lessons, and/or supplementary sexuality education programmes by MOE-approved external providers.
+8) Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.

 9)  Parents who wish to opt their children out of the Sexuality Education lessons&nbsp;need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable&nbsp; [here](/files/Opt_out_form_2024.pdf) &nbsp;.
 The completed opt-out form is to be submitted by 19/01/2024.

 10)  Parents can contact the school at&nbsp;[nvtps@moe.edu.sg](mailto:nvtps@moe.edu.sg)&nbsp;or 6484 3566&nbsp; for discussion or to seek clarification about the school's Sexuality Education programme.
 <br><br>

-**At North Vista Primary School, the following Sexuality Education lessons will be taught in 2024:** <br><br>
+**At North Vista Primary School, the following Sexuality Education lessons will be taught in 2025:** <br><br>
 **CCE(FTGP) THEME: Growing Years**<br><br>
  **Primary 5**